 A significant reduction of nutrient inputs has been achieved for the whole Baltic Sea.
-This assessment shows that the normalized total input of nitrogen2 was reduced by 11% and phosphorus by 30% between the reference period (1997-2003) and 2021 (Results figure 1).
-In 2020 the corresponding reductions were 12% for total inputs of nitrogen and 28% for total phosphorus.
-The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat (Key message figures 1 and Results tables 1a and 1b).
+This assessment shows that the normalized total input of nitrogen2 was reduced by 11% and phosphorus by 32% between the reference period (1997-2003) and 2022 (Results figure 1).
+In 2021 the corresponding reductions were 11% for total inputs of nitrogen and 30% for total phosphorus.
+The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat (Key message figures 1 and Results tables 2a and 2b).
 In the Gulf of Riga the fulfilment of MAI for nitrogen cannot be judged taking into account uncertainty on inputs.
 MAI for phosphorus input was also fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat.
 In Gulf of Riga the fulfilment of MAI for phosphorus cannot be judged taking into account uncertainty on inputs.
 In the remaining sub-basins MAI was not fulfilled for either total nitrogen or for total phosphorus.
+Recent trend in waterborne nitrogen input show no trend to the Baltic Sea, Gulf og Riga, Gulf of Finland, Danish Straits and Kattegat, a decrease to Bothnian Bay and Bothnia Sea, but an increase (with 19% since 2003) to Baltic Proper.